-To tell sort to reverse the order of sorting of a field, add the letter r (for reverse) after that field:
+To tell sort to reverse the order of sorting of a field, add the letter $\mathbf{r}$ (for reverse) after that field:

+'''

-tutorial% sort +2nr +1 composers
+tutorial% sort +2nr +1 symphonies

 Franz Haydn 104

 Wolfgang Mozart 41

 Gustav Mahler 9

 Franz Schubert 9

 Johannes Brahms 4

 tutorial%

+'''

-Reversing the sorting order with r is not restricted to numeric sorting, although that's where you'll usually use it.
+Reversing the sorting order with $\mathbf{r}$ is not restricted to numeric sorting, although that's where you'll usually use it.

 To save the output in a file, use the -o (for output) option followed by the name of the file that is to contain the output.
 You can give all the filenames to join sorted files.

 And if your input files are already sorted, you can simply merge them by using the -m (for merge) option.
-Refer to the user's manual for more details on these options, and then experiment with them.
+Refer to the Commands Reference Manual for more details on these options, and then experiment with them.

 The -m option saves sort some work by indicating that the files are already sorted, and need only be merged.